Freetz/freetz/make/README.md

     umurmur is a minimalistic Mumble server primarily targeted to run on routers using less resources.
 It targets to fill the needs of a pretty small group of users communicating, which in part originates from the other goal of working well on a small system with a limited CPU and limited amount of disk space.
 It also aims to minimize writing to the disk since these kinds of systems usually only has a flash memory for disk. umurmur supports a subset of the features of Murmur. https://github.com/umurmur/umurmur

   * **[Unbound 1.13.1](../docs/make/unbound.md)<a id='unbound'></a>**<br>
     Unbound is designed as a set of modular components, so that also DNSSEC (secure DNS) validation and stub-resolvers (that do not run as a server, but are linked into an application) are easily possible.
-Goals: * A validating recursive DNS resolver. * Code diversity in the DNS resolver monoculture. * Drop-in replacement for BIND apart from config. * DNSSEC support. * Fully RFC compliant. * High performance o even with validation. * Used as o stub resolver. o full caching name server. o resolver library. * Elegant design of validator, resolver, cache modules. o provide the ability to pick and choose modules. * Robust. * In C, open source: The BSD license. * Smallest as possible component that does the job. * Stub-zones can be configured (local data or AS112 zones).
-Non-goals: * An authoritative name server. * Too many Features.

   * **<u>unfs3 0.9.22</u><a id='unfs3'></a>**<br>
     Userspace NFS v3 Server.